Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Main results

 The performance of kernel methods in the interpolating regime is also considered in the previous literature.
-Under restricted settings, several works ~\citep{rakhlin2018_ConsistencyInterpolation,buchholz2022_KernelInterpolation,beaglehole2022_KernelRidgeless} shown the inconsistency of the kernel minimum-norm interpolator, which is the $\lambda \to 0^+$ limit of spectral algorithms.
-Being the most relevant with this paper, \citet{li2023_KernelInterpolation} showed that for general RKHSs associated with a Hölder continuous kernel satisfying the embedding index condition, the generalization error of KRR in the interpolating regime is $\Omega_{\bbP}(n^{-\ep})$ for any $\ep > 0$.
-In comparison, we remove the condition of Hölder continuity and also provide an improved lower bound $\Omega_{\bbP}((\ln n)^{-\ep})$ for spectral algorithms in the interpolating regime by refine the analysis using the condition of regular RKHS\@.
-We believe that this improved lower bound further confirms kernel methods do not generalize in the interpolating regime, highlighting the necessity of the regularization.
+Under restricted settings, several works ~\citep{rakhlin2018_ConsistencyInterpolation,buchholz2022_KernelInterpolation,beaglehole2022_KernelRidgeless} showed the inconsistency of the kernel minimum-norm interpolator, which is the $\lambda \to 0^+$ limit of spectral algorithms.
+Most relevant to this paper, \citet{li2023_KernelInterpolation} showed that for general RKHSs associated with a Hölder continuous kernel satisfying the embedding index condition, the generalization error of KRR in the interpolating regime is $\Omega_{\bbP}(n^{-\ep})$ for any $\ep > 0$.
+In comparison, we remove the condition of Hölder continuity and also provide an improved lower bound $\Omega_{\bbP}((\ln n)^{-4})$ for spectral algorithms in the interpolating regime by refining the analysis using the condition of regular RKHS\@.
+We believe that this improved lower bound further confirms that kernel methods do not generalize in the interpolating regime, highlighting the necessity of the regularization.

+Notably, another line of work (see, e.g., \citep{liang2020_JustInterpolate}) shows that the minimum-norm interpolator can generalize well, but these results are proved in a different asymptotic regime where the input dimension grows with $n$ and the kernel can effectively be linearized, while here we work in a fixed dimension setting and study the whole interpolating regime $\lambda = O(n^{-\beta})$ for general spectral algorithms.
+Identifying the phase transition between the non-generalization and generalization of the minimum-norm interpolator is an interesting future direction.

 \paragraph{Saturation effect of higher order}